akib-islam-coder/leetcodesolutions/README.md

 Problem 1382- Balance a Binary Search Tree  <br />
 Problem 1385- Find the Distance Value Between Two Arrays  <br />
 Problem 1389- Create Target Array in a given order <br />
+Problem 1394- Find Lucky Integer in an Array  <br />
 Problem 1403- Minimum Subsequence in Non-Increasing Order  <br />
 Problem 1413- Minimum Value to Get Positive Step by Step Sum  <br />
 Problem 1431- Kids With the Greatest Number of Candies <br />